yenrab/core_test/README.md

 ## License

+## License

+CoreTest is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-CoreTest is provided as-is for educational and development purposes.
+CoreTest is provided as-is without warranty of any kind.